Boston, Mass. Old South Church

-Twenty-eight members of the First Church in Boston left in 1669 to found the Third Church of Boston.
-They disagreed with the minister's insistence that adults must have "a regeneration experience of God" before their own children could be baptized.
+The Old South Church originated when twenty-eight members of the First Church in Boston separated in 1669 to found the Third Church of Boston.
+These seperatists disagreed with the minister's insistence that adults must have "a regeneration experience of God" before their own children could be baptized.
 These members instead believed that childhood baptisms assured young adults they were full members and could baptize their children, a belief consistent with the Half-way Covenant.

 This volume contains two sets of records, presented here sequentially for ease of use.
 The first set of records dates from 1669 to 1766, and include the church covenant and minutes of meetings.
 The second set of records found on the reverse side of the volume dates from 1735 to 1767, and include meeting minutes and records of funds collected for charity.